HOWTO

 Note

-To verify the inramfs update, run this is a temporary directory
+To verify the initramfs update, run this is a temporary directory

 lsinitrd --unpack /boot/initramfs-$(uname -r).img